SimoneTestino/SimoneTestino/content/Luna/Financials/DBU Funding for Luna.md

 We have decided to focus our application on the [DBU Green Start-up](https://www.dbu.de/en/promotion/green-start-up/) programme.
 This programme is much more suitable for our current liquidity situation.
 It offers a **non-repayable grant of up to €125,000**, which covers **up to 100%** of the costs.

 This funding is primarily intended as a "living allowance" for founders (max. €2,000/month per person) but also covers material costs and external services to a lesser extent.
 This aligns perfectly with our strategic needs.
-The existing [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] grant can be used for material procurement, while the DBU grant would be strategically used to cover personnel costs (e.g., funding a salary for a new team member).
+The existing [[FESR Azione 1.3.3.
+EU Grant]] grant can be used for material procurement, while the DBU grant would be strategically used to cover personnel costs (e.g., funding a salary for a new team member).
 This is a highly efficient use of the combined funds, as the FESR grant is not well-suited for covering salaries.

 **Project Suitability & Thematic Alignment**